Non-local diffusion with free boundaries: H older regularity of minimizers

-The aim of this section is to pass to the limit as $\delta\to0$, and derive uniform H\"older estimates for solutions.
-For this purpose, we need the following. \begin{lemma} If $w\in H^\alpha(\R^n)$, $w\geq\varphi$ and $u_{\delta,\e}$ is as in Corollary \ref{c3.1}, then
+The aim of this section is to pass to the limit as $\delta\to0$, and derive uniform H\"older estimates for minimizers.
+First, we show that minimizers can only have a finite measure of positivity set outside of $\Omega$. \begin{proposition} If $u$ is a minimizer of $I_{\sigma,\delta,\varepsilon}$, then $|\{u>0\}\cap\Omega^c|<\infty$. \end{proposition} \begin{proof} As in the proof of \Cref{existence}, there exists a constant $M>0$, independent of $\sigma$, $\delta$ and $\varepsilon$, such that